reuteras/malir/README.md

     ./install.sh

+The Malcolm scripts are interactive so you can select settings.
+Usually I use the defaults and only change:

+- Enable file extraction with Zeek? -> yes
+- Select file extraction behavior -> all
+- Select file preserveration behavior -> all
+- Scan extracted files with ClamAV -> yes
+- Scan extracted files with Yara -> yes
+- Scan extracted PE files with Capa? -> yes

 After the installation is finished you can optionally run the following command to install some additional tools.
 See the script for more information.

     ./tools.sh